 under the ‘About Us’ tab.
 By references to “Retirement Bridge”, “we”, “us” and “our” we mean Retirement Bridge Group Ltd and the firms that form the Retirement Bridge group of companies.

 We have a zero-tolerance approach to modern slavery of any kind within our operations and are committed to taking all reasonable steps to ensure that there is no modern slavery or human trafficking in our business or supply chains.

 We do not consider ourselves operating in an environment with a high risk of modern day slavery.
 That is because the risks should be viewed in the context in which we operate:

-We operate only in the United Kingdom (UK) and the types of plan we provide and manage apply to properties located only in the UK;
+We operate only in the United Kingdom (UK) and the types of home reversion plan we provide and manage apply to properties located only in the UK;

-The plan is only available through UK financial advisers who must be authorised and regulated by the Financial Conduct Authority (FCA) and involves an older age group whose main residence must be in the UK;
+The plan is only available through UK financial advisers who must be authorised and regulated by the UK financial services watchdog, the Financial Conduct Authority (FCA) and involves an older age group whose main residence must be in the UK;

 Customer identification is undertaken & declared by these financial advisers and by the transacting lawyers as per the Joint Money Laundering Steering Group (JMLSG) Guidance;